ypeckstadt/bump/README.md

 #### Interactive Branch Creation
 After creating a tag, bump will ask if you want to create a branch:
 - Choose source branch (defaults to main/master)
-- Choose target branch name (defaults to tag name)
+- Choose target branch name (defaults to tag name without 'v' prefix)
 - Merge automatically if branch exists
 - Push branch to origin
+- Automatically returns to your original branch after operations

 #### Non-Interactive Branch Creation
 For CI/CD pipelines, use CLI flags for automatic branch creation: